-Another update - it's been 6 months and Signal still does not let you register.
+Another update - it's been 6 months and Signal still does not let you de-register.
+Perhaps it works via a timeout?

 Updated Riot was renamed to Element.
 XMPP info added in comment.